-If your child has a less severe disability, as indicated on enrollment paperwork, the director will request a Program Accommodations meeting before your child's start date.
-Program Accommodations meetings are attended by the parent, director, and Program Accommodations Team.
-The group will work as a team to understand the nature of the less severe disability and to identify positive strategies to support the participant while they are in program.
+If your child has a diagnosed disability, as indicated on enrollment paperwork, the director will request an accommodation meeting before your child's start date.
+Program Accommodations meetings are attended by the parents/guardians, director, and Program Accommodations Team.
+The group will collaborate to identify effective strategies to support the participant throughout their program participation.